AntoinePaques/MocktailGPT/README.md

 Built with ChatGPT for CHATGPT but reviewed by human.

-This repository contains a TypeScript SDK generator and an example project.
+This monorepo provides a generic OpenAPI SDK generator and an example project.

 ## Packages